NoiSe Music Gets

 from a very young age, from drugs, alcohol and promiscuity, to other personal

-struggles, including living homeless on the streets of Growing
+struggles, including living homeless on the streets of

-to church.
-I was a druggie.”
 It wouldn’t be until later on that he came to the

 faith.
 “Yeah, I was in rehab.
 I had run away and I went into a group home